 The autoimmune protocol diet is like a more intense version of the paleo diet.
 The paleo diet eliminates some common allergenic or irritating foods.
 The AIP diet takes it up a notch.
-The AIP diet removes all of the foods that paleo removes but then also includes eggs, nightshades, nuts, seeds and coffee.
+AIP removes all of the foods that paleo removes but then also includes eggs, nightshades, nuts, seeds and coffee.

 Foods that are encouraged to make it into an AIP diet are high-quality proteins, fruits, vegetables and healthy fats.
 Other health-promoting foods are encouraged as well, such as fermented foods, bone broth and organ meats.